Mortgage Points Calculator

 What is the break-even period for mortgage points?

-The break-even period is the number of months you must keep the mortgage before cumulative monthly savings exceed the upfront points cost.
+The break-even period is the number of months you must keep the mortgage before the cumulative monthly savings exceed the upfront points cost.
 Formula: Break-Even Months = Points Cost ÷ Monthly Savings.
 Example: 1 point on $350,000 = $3,500.
-Monthly savings from a 0.25% rate reduction at 7% over 30 years ≈ $58.
+At 7% vs 6.75% (0.25% reduction) on 30 years, the monthly savings is about $58.
 Break-even = $3,500 ÷ $58 = 60 months (5 years).
-Every month after break-even is pure net savings.
+After 60 months, every subsequent month is net profit.

 How many points should I buy on my mortgage?